 PCR for C. difficile toxins A or B

-- More specific than glutamate dehydrogenase (found only in toxigenic strains of C. difficile).
+- More specific than glutamate dehydrogenase, since this reveals the presence of toxigenic strains of C. difficile.

 Enzyme immunoassay (EIA) to detect C. difficile toxin A or B

 - Most specific for clinical disease (bacteria which are actually secreting toxin in the colon).
 Overall specificity is >95%.